xbeat/Machine-Learning/README.md

 Introduction to LLM Alignment

 LLM Alignment refers to the process of ensuring that large language models behave in ways that are consistent with human values and intentions.
 This field addresses challenges such as safety, ethics, and reliability in AI systems.

+## Graph ML Applications in Tech!
+Google, Pinterest, Netflix

+Graph Machine Learning in Tech Industry

+Graph Machine Learning (ML) has become a critical tool for many major tech companies, offering powerful solutions for complex problems.
+This presentation explores how different companies leverage graph ML techniques to enhance their products and services.

 ## Linear Algebra for AI and ML Inverse and Determinants in Python